nRFCloud/utils/ADVANCED.md

 ## Device Credentials Installer

-This script automates the process of generating and programming device credentials to a device such as a Thingy:91 X or nRF9151-DK running an nRF Connect SDK application containing the [AT Host library](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/modem/at_host.html).
+This script automates the process of generating and programming device credentials to a device such as the nRF9160-DK, Thingy:91X or nRF9151-DK running an nRF Connect SDK application containing the [AT Host library](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/modem/at_host.html) or [AT Shell](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/modem/at_shell.html).
-The [AT Client sample](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/cellular/at_client) is the simplest implementation of the AT Host library.

 Use the `create_ca_cert` script to generate the required CA certificate and CA key before running this script.